rmscode/binary-garden/docs/index.md

 ## Navigation

-Use the navbar tabs at the top of the page to navigate between category pages.
-The sidebar on the left contains a table of content for the current category/page.
+Navigate between sections using the top navbar or left sidebar.
+The right sidebar contains a table of content for the current section/page.